List of recurring The Simpsons characters: Sideshow Mel

 Sideshow Mel is often subject to abuse by Krusty, just as Sideshow Bob was before him.
 Such occurrences include 'Krusty's Slide', where he is forced into a mixture of pudding, pickle brine and laundry detergent, a tub of rancid Béarnaise sauce and a tub of refried beans; another unseen one is in "Krusty Gets Kancelled" where he states that Krusty once poured liquid nitrogen down his pants and cracked his buttocks with a hammer.
 In the episode "Day of the Jackanapes", it is shown that Krusty can remember Sideshow Bob's name, but not Sideshow Mel's.

 Snake

 Chester Turley or Albert Knickerbocker Aloysius Snake (voiced by Hank Azaria), better known as Snake or Jailbird, is a recurring character who is Springfield's resident recidivist felon, always getting arrested but rarely staying in jail.
 He made his debut appearance in "The War of the Simpsons" in which he was not named but wore the prisoner ID 7F20, matching the episode's production code.

 His first name was first mentioned by his cellmate Sideshow Bob in the season 3 episode "Black Widower".
 In the script, the writers had simply mentioned a character named Snake and it had been the directors who had assigned that existing character design to the name.
-Snake was named the 19th (out of 25) of IGN's Top 25 Simpsons Peripheral Characters.
+Snake was named the 19th (out of 25) of IGNs Top 25 Simpsons Peripheral Characters.